How to Build a Knowledge Graph for Your Business (No Technical Background Required)

 Always validate schema immediately after implementation.
 Use Google’s Rich Results Test to confirm your JSON-LD parses without errors.
 Paste your page URL or the raw schema code directly into the tool.
 Look for green checkmarks on all required and recommended fields.
 Fix any errors before moving on.

 💡 Pro Tip: The @id property creates a stable, machine-readable identifier for your entity that persists across every page that references it.
-Use the format yourdomain.com/#entity-name for your organization and yourdomain.com/about/#person-name for people.
-These IDs let AI engines connect entity references across your entire site.
+Use the format yourdomain.com/#organization for your business and yourdomain.com/about/#person-name for people.
+These IDs let AI engines connect entity references across your entire site and resolve them to a single, verified entity.

 How to Standardize Your Entity Across Every Platform